joshualande/joshualande.github.io/_drafts/2014-02-07-power-querying-sql.md

 ## The LIMIT operator in SQL

-We can use the `LIMIT` operator to limit the number of results returend by the query.
+We can use the `LIMIT` operator to limit the number of results returned by the query.
 For example, to get only the most expensive ingredient, we could use the query: